Aiue/collector/README.md

 Removes all of: indexed archives for a specific domain, pywb index entries for the domain, and our own history file for the domain.
 The main purpose is to be used in testing, but may have other use-cases. **Recommended to not use while collector or pywb are running, and also, it relies on pywb having finished building the index.**

 ### status.py
 `status.py` can be used to get completion information on individual domains.
 Usage is simple: `./status.py <all|domain>`.
+This makes use of history files, located in `history/`.

+When given the argument *all*, it will show how many domains have been fully processed, out of those configured in *domains.conf*, and how many have been partially processed.
+Additionally, it will show average number of archives processed per domain.
+Any domains that are partially processed will have slightly more detailed information printed out.

+When given a domain as an argument, number of processed archives out of total number of known archives will be shown, along with number of partially processed archives.
+Any partially processed archives will have their completion rate printed, along with how many file retrievals have failed and are currently in the retry queue.

+For information about current collector state, Grafana would be advised over use of this tool, however.

 ### find_unindexed_files.py and verify_history.py
 Debugging scripts, should have little other use.